realA10001986/Dash-Gauges/README.md

 - Aluminum (Aluminium for non-Americans) enclosure; the measurements are in the ["enclosure"](enclosure) folder of this repository.
 - The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC (on an Adafruit break-out board).
 Movie-accurate faces for these gauges are in the ["faces-labels"](faces-labels) folder of this repository.
 - A Switch Board, which is mounted on the smaller gauges' back side; it carries the interface for the gauges, the lights and switches, as well as some connectors for external switches/buttons.
 This Switch Board is easy to assemble, it only carries some resistors and connectors.
 The gerbers as well as an EasyEDA file are in the ["electronics"](electronics) folder of this repository, JLCPCB can make this board for you.
 A BOM is available as well.
-- A Control Board: In lack of a dedicated control board (which to design unfortunately is beyond my abilities) is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).
+- A Control Board: In lack of a dedicated control board (which to design unfortunately is beyond my abilities), the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).

 Firmware features include
 - selectable "full" percentages per gauge (besides for fun, useful for adjusting inaccurate readings)